 The effective management of marketing resources is an omnipresent challenge in corporations, according to Kerry-Ann Benton, who has been involved with marketing resource management in many guises during her marketing career with a number of large enterprise marketing teams.

-In her recent role as senior marketing planning manager with Australia Post, Kerry-Ann was presented with the familiar challenge of how to efficiently plan and deliver marketing work from a centralised marketing team through a broad-ranging national network, encompassing multiple media channels.
+A former senior marketing planning manager, Kerry-Ann has faced the familiar challenge of how to efficiently plan and deliver marketing work from a centralised marketing team through a broad-ranging national network of outlets, encompassing multiple media channels.

-We asked Kerry-Ann to talk us through her experience leading the resulting MRM implementation, for which Simple was selected as the organisation’s MRM partner of choice.
+We asked Kerry-Ann to talk us through her experience leading MRM implementations.

 “Defining your purpose for change upfront is critical,” Kerry-Ann says.
 “An MRM system can help improve brand and customer experience, optimise marketing budgets and minimise risk.